circleci/circleci-docs/jekyll/_cci2/updating-server-replicated-version.md

 ---
 layout: classic-docs
-title: "Updating server replicated version"
+title: "Updating Server Replicated Version"
 category: [administration]
 order: 12
 description: "How to update server replicated and docker version"
 ---

+This document describes how to update the server replicated version for your private installation of CircleCI in the following sections:

 * TOC
 {:toc}

-# Updating server replicated version

 ## Assumptions